BVL 5/1 Bp battery-powered backpack vacuum

 AWKWARD SPACES SUCH AS STAIRS

-Do you need to clean a stairway or elevator quickly and thoroughly?
+Do you need to clean a staircase or a lift quickly and thoroughly?
 With the BVL battery-powered backpack vacuum, it's child's play.

 RETAIL